Meetings

 Red Shield Appeal

-RCMP Klondyke Night
+RCMP / CLB Klondyke Night

 Santa Claus Parade

-Scholarships - Senior High
+Scholarships - Senior & Junior High Schools

-School Breakfast Program - Mary Queen of the World
+Reading Action Program - Mary Queen of the World

-Speak Out - Senior High School
+Speak Out - Senior High School & Junior High School

-This event is held in late February each year as a competition between six students; three each from Mount Pearl Senior High and O' Donel High School.
+The senior high event is held in late February each year as a competition between six students: three each from Mount Pearl Senior High and O' Donel High School.
 Judges and Questioners are: retired teachers; MUN or Department of Education personnel; or, others in the education field.
 Parents and the general public are encouraged to attend the event.
 All speakers receive plaques or medals and a financial award.
 The three top speakers receive special awards.
 The first place winner represents the Mount Pearl Lions Club at the Regional Speak Out with seven speakers from other Clubs of Zone 8 & 9.
-The next level of the competition is the District N-4 Speak Out in Gander in mid April, while the final competition level at the Multiple-District N Convention in mid May, is held in one of the four Atlantic Provinces hosting the convention for that year.
+The next level of the competition is the District N-4 Speak Out in Gander in mid April, while the final competition level at the Multiple-District N Convention in mid May, which is held in one of the four Atlantic Provinces hosting the convention for that year.

 Special Olympics - Opening Eyes

-Chair - Gerald Coombs
+Chair: Lion Gerald Coombs

 A group of eye professionals under the direction of Dr Richardson and a group of Lions coordinated by Gerald, hosted the Opening Eyes clinic during the July 2009 Special Olympics in Mount Pearl.
 Hundreds of athletes were tested and fitted for glasses or designer sunglasses - some for the first time, others to replace glasses that had long been lost, while others received glasses that they would not have been able to afford!
 For two days, all volunteers gave freely of their time, talents and especially their compassion.
 Lions are enthusiastically awaiting the next Opening Eyes Clinic.